scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

     map<int32, Segments> segments = 1;
 }
 ~~~~
-{: #figure-11 title="Control Service gRPC API - Segment lookup"}
+{: #figure-11 title="Control Service gRPC API - Segment lookup.
+   This API is exposed on the SCION dataplane by the control
+   services of core ASes and exposed on the intra-domain protocol
+   network."}
 <br>

 ~~~~
-// This API is only exposed by core ASes and only on the SCION
-// dataplane.
 service SegmentRegistrationService {
     // SegmentsRegistration registers segments at the remote. rpc SegmentsRegistration(SegmentsRegistrationRequest) returns (